nzkritik/torghost/README.md

 # TorGhost
-This tool is for Kali Linux.
+This tool was originally for Kali Linux.
+It has now been converted to work with Arch Linux distros.
 This is a powerful tool that can connect your whole PC with Tor network.
 Forget the Tor Browser.
-Now you can even use `apt-get install` something ANONYMOUSLY.
+Now you can even use `Sudo pacman -S` something ANONYMOUSLY.

 ## INSTALL

 Clone the repo or download the files, open the directory and follow the commands:

-	chmod +x installer.sh
+	chmod +x install.sh
-	./installer.sh
+	./install.sh

 -----------------------------------------------------------------------------------------